christopher-grace/christopher-grace.github.io/README.md

 </kbd>

 [Link to Jupyter Notebook on GitHub](https://github.com/OceanOdyssey/Default/blob/master/NOAA_Tide_Prediction_Shift.ipynb)
-- Assessed if wind direction and velocity caused a correlated shift to predicted tide levels in Wells, ME using Pandas and Jupyter Notebooks.
+- Assessed if wind direction and velocity caused a correlated shift to predicted tide levels in Wells, ME using Pandas and Jupyter Notebook.
 - Extracted data using API and by segmenting requests to avoid limitations.
 - Plotted data with Seaborn and Matplotlib.
 - Determined ENE and E wind directions have a positive correlation with respect to predicted height.
 A 20 mph sustained wind from the ENE or E will cause about a 2 ft increase in sea level.